 "I am worried, but also happy.
 After twenty-three years of work, I have not been forgotten.
 It is clear that everything from now on will be different and difficult.
 When my father was here, we all followed his wishes.
 Now I and those with me will have to make decisions.
 I hope I can live up to the situation".

 What was wrong with Ferrari?

-"It is a problem to answer.
+"It is a problem to answer this question.
 Until now I saw things from the outside, like you do.
 After three years, I think it is very important to know the people in the team.
 There are a lot of new people.
 Then decisions will be made.
 At the moment nothing will change.
-My role will be to follow the all management of the team, I will be President Fusaro's right-hand man while Lombardi will have operational responsibility.
+My role will be to follow all the management of the team, I will be President Fusaro's right-hand man while Lombardi will have operational responsibility.
 He comes from rallying, so he will need some help".

 Is it true that you are also looking for a sports director?
-The name is mentioned of Pier Paolo Gardella, deputy in Piccinini's time...
+The name of Pier Paolo Gardella is mentioned, deputy in Piccinini's time...

 "Nothing will change in the short term.
 We will examine the situation, we will see if changes to the cars are necessary.
 The important thing is to have the right people in the right place.
 And I think the vast majority of them are already there.
 If there are problems, we will see how to solve them".